dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Instructor (Mehran Sahami):Procrastination?
 It's related to that.
 What do you do to procrastinate in the morning?

-Student:Sleep.
+Student: Sleep.

 Instructor (Mehran Sahami): Sleep.
 Oh, sorry, yeah, and how do you prolong that?

 Student: [Inaudible].

-Instructor (Mehran Sahami):Snooze.
+Instructor (Mehran Sahami): Snooze.
 And the thing about snooze is, it's amazing how quickly you can do math in the morning.
 I don't know about you, but my alarm has a nine-minute snooze on it.
 Why it's nine, I don't know, but it came out of the factory with a nine-minute snooze.
 And so you're, like, lying there.

 I remember when I was a student, like, the dreaded, like, 10:00 a.m. class, 9:00 a.m. class.
 Heaven forbid you ever have a 9:00 a.m. class, and you're sitting there, and, like, the alarm goes off, and you're like, yeah, not going to brush my teeth today.
 Snooze.
 And then you think about it a little bit and nine minutes later, it goes off, and you're like, okay, it must be, like, 8:09 a.m. now.
 And then the math kicks in.
 You're like, if I don't take a shower, that's like two more whacks on the snooze bar, snooze, snooze.
 And now you're up to like 8:27 a.m.
 You're just doing this all while you're, like, have asleep, right.
 It's like calculus when you're fully awake, yeah, impossible.
 Snooze bar, you could have, like, your brain removed in a lobotomy and you could still figure it out.